dotnet/performance/src/benchmarks/gc/README.md

     Could not load file or assembly 'Microsoft.Build.Utilities, Version=2.0.0.0, Culture=neutral, PublicKeyToken=b03f5f7f11d50a3a'

-If so, you may need to install Visual Studio 2015.
+If so, you may need to install Visual Studio 2015 (exactly, not a higher version).

+(The latter error message often begins by mentioning `RGiesecke.DllExport.targets`.)

 #### Pythonnet on other systems